Too much screen time symptoms and their effects

 'Viewer Passivity' is a natural result of most screen time uses.
 It's one of the key drivers behind the weakened communication and social skills.
 'Viewer passivity' is where images and suggestions are implanted into our minds without the need for our participation such as watching TV, which inhibits and suppressed our natural capability to communicate.
 Even background TV reduces interaction:

 A recent study found parents say about 200 words or less to their children in an hour if the TV is on compared to the 1000 words an hour if the TV is off. - Mindd Foundation

 4. Screen time can cause Inattention in later life

 Studies show that if young children are exposed to rapid image changes such as those on most TV shows today, they would most likely find real-time events in ordinary life, such as a teacher discussing subjects in front of them, dull, slow, or boring.
-This triggers them to talk and disturb their class mates for example.
-The simulation from rapid images pre-conditions the mind to expect high levels of stimulation in every day life interactions, thus causing inattention.
+This triggers them to talk and disturb their classmates for example.
+The stimulation from rapid images pre-conditions the mind to expect high levels of stimulation in every day life interactions, thus causing inattention.

 5. Screen time can cause poor memory and linguistic delays in young children

 Research indicates that excessive screen time is associated with linguistic delays and poor memory performance in young children.
 Young children learn key communication skills by watching and emulating the facial expressions, body movements and tone of voice of people.
 Watching people on TV just doesn’t have the same impact, they need real life lessons in communication simply by watching us adults communicate.
 Now the questions: 'what's the recommended screen time for children' or 'what's the recommended screen time for adults', feel redundant when you consider them in the context of these effects here in point 5 of our 'top ten reasons why screen time is bad' list.
 How much time do we spend not communicating at all, and therefore not teaching?
 What a responsibility we're not appreciating.
 Food for thought.